garudareiga/rayblog/content/2014/bloom_filter.md

 [Almeida et al.][1] proposed a variant of Bloom filters that can adapt dynamically to the number of elements stored, while assuring a minimum false positive probability.
 If we can not estimate the number of elements to be inserted, we maybe better off with a scalable Bloom filter.

-### Applications
+### Applications and Implementations

-In terms of NoSQL database, Bloom filter provides a lightweight in-memory structure to reduce the number of I/O reads when performing a key loopup.
-Each Cassandra SSTable has a bloom filter associated with it.
+- Bloom filters are present in a lot of NoSQL systems.
+Take [Cassandra] for example, Bloom filter provides a lightweight in-memory structure to reduce the number of I/O reads when performing a key loopup.
+Each SSTable has a bloom filter associated with it.
 Cassandra checks before doing any disk seeks, skipping queries for keys that don't exist.

+- The URL shortening service company Bitly, Inc. open sourced a scalable, counting bloom filter library **[dablooms]**.
+You can read [bitly's engineering blog post](http://word.bitly.com/post/28558800777/dablooms-an-open-source-scalable-counting-bloom) for implemetation details.

-I also found an interesting [discussion] on Quora about the best applications of Bloom filters.
+- I also found an interesting [discussion] on Quora about the best applications of Bloom filters.

+- This blog [post](http://maxburstein.com/blog/creating-a-simple-bloom-filter/) shows how to create a simple bloom filter using Python.
+We also have a Python implementation **[PyBloom]**.

 ### References